Mobile marketing is becoming more and more essential for any website owner.

 QR codes are just a quick portal to that landing page.
 This saves people from typing or copying long URLs of the website or clicking on links to be directed to the site.

-Another usecase of QR codes is providing discount coupons to your customers.
-This eases the job for customers who forget bringing a more common coupon to the store with them.
-You can simply add a QR code to a poster, a popup on your site or just in your newsletter.
+Another use case of QR codes is providing discount coupons to your customers.
+This eases the job for customers who forget to bring a more common coupon to the store with them.
+You can simply add a QR code with the brand’s logo design to a poster, a popup on your site, or just in your newsletter.

 In this article, we just covered a couple of mobile marketing means.
 There are, of course, way more of them.
 It’s all about your handiness and craftiness of mind.